potterheadgryffin/HVACidentification/README.md

 The first part of the code trains the models using different methods. the data trequired for the first part are found in here https://github.com/ISFH/WPuQ/tree/master
 The second part of the code uses the method that outperform on the training set and then a function is defined named HP_PV_label
-HP_PV_label funtions recives the electercity consumtpio time seroes for one year and predcits if HP or PV has been installed on the building associated to the time series.
+HP_PV_label funtions recives the electercity consumtpio time seroes for one year and predcits if HP or PV has been installed on the building associated to the time series. the model is saved in a pickle file named HVAC_ident_model.pkl Read the pickle file and give the time series with the strcuture explained in the model_reader.py and predict your installed pv and HP.